History of Charlotte FC in Timeline

 December 12, 2023: Dean Smith Announced as Head Coach

-On December 12, 2023, Dean Smith was announced as Charlotte FC's third head coach.
+On December 12, 2023, Dean Smith, former manager of Aston Villa F.C., was announced as Charlotte FC's third head coach.

 2023: "Crown Jewel" Jersey Unveiled

-Ahead of the 2023 season, a new secondary jersey for Charlotte FC, named the "Crown Jewel", was unveiled; it is primarily purple with blue highlights and pink stripes in an homage to Queen Charlotte according to team president Joe LaBue.
+Ahead of the 2023 season, a new secondary jersey for Charlotte FC, named the "Crown Jewel", was unveiled.
+It is primarily purple with blue highlights and pink stripes.

-In 2023, Crown Legacy FC, Charlotte FC's new reserve team in MLS Next Pro, began play.
+In 2023, Crown Legacy FC, Charlotte FC's new reserve team in MLS Next Pro, began play at the Sportsplex at Matthews.

-Starting in 2023, Apple TV acquired worldwide broadcast rights for all MLS matches in both English and Spanish.
-Their MLS Season Pass platform includes all league and playoff matches for Charlotte FC.
+Since 2023, Apple TV has worldwide broadcast rights for all MLS matches, including Charlotte FC games, in both English and Spanish, through their MLS Season Pass platform.

 Loading Video...